snz20/3TierMA/README.md

 ---
 ## Data
-Pathway gene sets used in our study can be downloaded from [here](http://groups.csail.mit.edu/cb/3TierMA/data/Pathways.zip).
-The expression data used in our study can be downloaded directly from GEO using the "GEOquery" package in R. The accession numbers for the GEO studies are listed [here](http://groups.csail.mit.edu/cb/3TierMA/data/Accessions.docx).
+Pathway gene sets used in our study are provided in the _Pathways.zip_ file.
+The expression data used in our study can be downloaded directly from GEO using the "GEOquery" package in R. The accession numbers for the GEO studies are listed in the _Accessions.docx_ file.

 ---
 ## License